 C. Prepping for a Nuclear Blast

 You may be wondering- if nuclear attacks are so devastating, is there any chance that anyone can survive it?
-In this article we outline the steps you can take to improve your chances of surviving a nuclear attack.
-The truth is that there are may factors that go in a nuclear conflict to determine how survivable it is.
+In this article, we outline the steps you can take to improve your chances of surviving a nuclear attack.
+The truth is that there are many factors that go in a nuclear conflict to determine how survivable it is.
 Even if you survive the initial destruction, how would you go about surviving from then on?
 First, there’s the nuclear blast.

-The radius of nuclear blasts depend on how big the bomb is, how high it was when it exploded and what the weather was when it detonated.
-The larger ones would create massive fireballs, each one several miles wide that are as hot as the surface of the sun, with winds that are stronger than a hurricane.
+The radius of nuclear blasts depends on how big the bomb is, how high it was when it exploded and what the weather was when it detonated.
+The larger ones will create massive fireballs, each one several miles wide that is as hot as the surface of the sun, with winds that are stronger than a hurricane.
 Then there’s the radioactive fallout that’s carried for miles all around.
 The explosion of the nuclear blast alone could kill off millions of lives in an instant.
 After that, you’ll have to worry about the nuclear fallout that’s just as deadly as the blast itself.

 Fallout is an occurrence where radioactive materials resulting from the blast is carried by the wind and falls to earth.
 People, wildlife and plants could become poisoned and die within minutes.
 The fallout may also manifest itself as “black rain”, which is not only toxic but is also searing hot.
 If you’re unlucky enough to be caught in ground zero, or where the fireball blast forms, then the chances of survival are pretty much zero.
 The fireball resulting from the blast will incinerate all living things within its radius.
-But if you’re several miles away from the attack, then your survival increases.
+But if you’re several miles away from the attack, then your survival rate increases.
 Keep in mind that you’ll have to go by a set of certain rules to keep it that way.